 Our Demand: We’re calling on the government to take decisive action.
 Our manifesto provides a roadmap for change to bring the current crisis to an end.
 We need a system that counts every person living with OCD—because every person living with OCD matters.

 Join the Movement: Sign our open letter.
-Tell the next Prime Minister that your vote depends on them taking action to end this crisis now; they must redevelop our system to provide access to the evidence-based treatment for everyone affected by OCD.
+Tell the new Prime Minister that they must redevelop our system to provide access to the evidence-based treatment for everyone affected by OCD.

 While effective treatments for OCD exist, a widespread culture of misunderstanding and trivialisation results in a significant delay of 6-7 years from symptom onset to treatment access.
 These avoidable delays cause undue suffering and impose an economic toll on society, with an astonishing cost of £5.1 billion annually to the UK.